Gutnish

-Gutnish (/ˈɡuːtnɪʃ/ GOOT-nish), or rarely Gutnic (gutniska or gutamål), refers to the original language spoken on parts of the islands of Gotland and Fårö.
+Gutnish (/ˈɡuːtnɪʃ/ GOOT-nish), or rarely Gutnic (gutniska or gutamål), is a North Germanic language spoken sporadically on the islands of Gotland and Fårö.
 The different dialects of Gutnish, while stemming from the Old Gutnish (Forngutniska) variety of Old Norse, are sometimes considered part of modern Swedish.
 Gutnish exists in two variants, Mainland Gutnish (Storlandsgutamål or Storlandsmål), mostly spoken in the southern and southeastern portion of Gotland, where the dialect of Lau became the standard form on the Main Island (Lau Gutnish → Laumål), and Fårö Gutnish (Gutnish: Faroymal; Fårömål), spoken on the island of Fårö.
 UNESCO defines Gutnish as a "definitely endangered language" as of 2010.

 Some features of Gutnish include the preservation of Old Norse diphthongs like ai in for instance stain (sten; English: stone) and oy in for example doy (dö; English: die).
 There is also a triphthong that exists in no other Norse languages: iau as in skiaute/skiauta (skjuta; English: shoot).

 Many Gotlanders do not understand Gutnish, and speak Gotlandic (gotländska), a Gutnish-influenced Swedish dialect.